Placing Details and Annotations in Revit Structure: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 First, let's finish annotating our project.
 Let's zoom in on our foundations.
-What we want to do is we want to give the contractor enough information to build from.
+What we want to do is provide the contractor with enough information to build from.

-We're going to give him a dimension from the grid to the end of the grade beam.
-And by doing this, it will help the contractor figure out a length and a depth to get his material sizes and needs.
+We're going to give them a dimension from the grid to the end of the grade beam.
+By doing this, it will help the contractor determine the length and depth needed to obtain the correct material sizes.
 So let's go here.

 Let's finish this.
 Let's go here and do one in this direction.
 Typically, we're 10 feet off.

-So instead of dimensioning everyone, escape out of that.
-What we're going to do is we're going to add to this notation.
+So instead of dimensioning every one, escape out of that.
+What we're going to do is add to this notation.
 So let's pick it.

 Learn Revit